 Going on a Leaf Hunt!

-If you have not read the book, We're Going on a Leaf Hunt by Steve Metzger (and you lead littles in grades K-3) now is a good time to introduce (or reread) it.
-Please browse the appropriate menu for a description of the item.
+If you have not read the book We're Going on a Leaf Hunt (links to Goodreads) by Steve Metzger and you lead littles in grades K-3, now is a suitable time to read (or reread) it.
+Read on for short descriptions suitable for leaders and littles.

 The Book Menu for Leaders